 On June 6, 1986, the Board of Trustees of Michigan State University approved a document entitled Medical Student Rights and Responsibilities.
 The document established guidelines to identify rights and duties of medical students in regard to such matters as academic programming, conduct, support, and the keeping of records.
 This document provided for structures and procedures for formulating regulations governing student conduct, for amending the document, for considering grievances, and for providing due process in the adjudication of cases involving medical student rights and responsibilities.
-This document replaces the Interim Statement of Medical Student Rights and Responsibilities issued by the Provost and the Vice President for Research and Graduate Studies in 1971 after extensive consultation.

-This new document as approved by the Board of Trustees is available from the offices of the Deans of the Colleges of Human Medicine, Osteopathic Medicine, and Veterinary Medicine; the Office of The Graduate School; the Office of the Provost; the Office of the Ombudsman; and Student Affairs and Services, 162 Student Services Building.
+This document as approved by the Board of Trustees is available from the offices of the Deans of the Colleges of Human Medicine, Osteopathic Medicine, and Veterinary Medicine; the Office of The Graduate School; the Office of the Provost; the Office of the Ombudsman; and Student Affairs and Services, 162 Student Services Building.